vishu0911/Dr.Profile/README.md

-# 🍽️ VishuRestaurant
+# 🩺 Doctor Profile

-A responsive and modern restaurant website built using HTML, CSS, and JavaScript.
-This website showcases the restaurant’s menu, story, and contact information in a user-friendly and visually appealing way.
+A responsive and modern Doctor Profile website built using HTML, CSS, and JavaScript.
+This website showcases the doctor’s credentials, services, specialties, and contact information in a user-friendly way.

 # 🚀 Features

-🌍 Responsive design: Works perfectly on desktop, tablet, and mobile devices
+🌍 Responsive Design: Works smoothly on desktop, tablet, and mobile devices

-🍔 Menu showcase: Display popular dishes with descriptions and prices
+👨‍⚕️ Doctor Profile: Highlights education, experience, and certifications

-🏠 Home & About sections: Highlight the restaurant’s story and specialties
+🏥 Services Offered: Lists medical services or specialties

-✉️ Contact form: Easy way for users to reach out
+✉️ Contact Form: Enables patients to send inquiries directly

-🎨 Modern UI: Smooth scrolling, interactive navigation, and clean design
+🎨 Modern UI: Clean design with smooth scrolling and interactive navigation

-🔄 Error handling: For form submissions and interactions
+🔄 Error Handling: For contact form submissions

 # 🛠️ Tech Stack